Abstract

 • Cache Limits: The cache is capped at 5GB (max_size=5g) with a 1-year inactivity eviction policy (inactive=1y).

-• Efficient Large File Caching: 1MB slicing enables byte-range caching of large tracks, minimizing memory footprint on buffering.
+• Efficient Large File Caching: 1MB slicing enables byte range caching of large tracks, minimizing memory footprint on buffering.

-• Download Serialization: locking prevents redundant downloads by serializing concurrent requests for the same uncached segments.
+• Download Serialization: Locking prevents redundant downloads by serializing concurrent requests for the same uncached segments.

 • Dynamic Upstream Resolution: A variable for the upstream URI ($music_upstream_uri) combined with a resolver facilitates dynamic DNS resolution, adapting to server IP changes.